 }

 The Option<T> enum is so useful that it’s even included in the prelude; you don’t need to import it explicitly.
-Furthermore, so are its variants: you can use Some and None directly, without prefixing them with Option::.
-This is still just a regular enum, however, Some(T) and None are still values of type Option<T>.
+In addition, so are its variants: you can use Some and None directly without prefixing them with Option::.
+Option<T> is still just a regular enum, and Some(T) and None are still variants of type Option<T>.

 The <T> syntax is a feature of Rust we haven’t talked about yet.
 It’s a generic type parameter, and we’ll cover generics in more detail in Chapter 10.
-For now, all you need to know is that this means the Some variant of the Option enum can hold one piece of data of any type.
+For now, all you need to know is that <T> means the Some variant of the Option enum can hold one piece of data of any type.
 Here are some examples of using Option values to hold number types and string types:

-prod: check
+prod: check xref

 let some_number = Some(5);